BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/installation.rst

 Installation
 ************

-In order to develop :bdg-secondary-line:`Plugins` for Horus, you will need to install the HorusAPI package in your python environment.
+In order to develop :bdg-secondary-line:`Plugins` for Horus, you should install the HorusAPI package in your python environment.
 This package contains the necessary classes and functions to interact with the Horus app.
+The installation of the package is not mandatory, as the plugins will run inside Horus, not your virtual environment.
+The main attractive of installing the :bdg-secondary-line:`HorusAPI` is to be able to develop the plugins with type hints and code completion.

 Main installation
 =================